petrina8/NER-Scripts/README.md

 # NER-Scripts
-Repository related to experiments from the paper Natural Language Processing Models for Named Entity Recognition in Digital TV Audio
+Repository containing scripts utilized in the experiments conducted for the paper "Natural Language Processing Models for Named Entity Recognition in Digital TV Audio."